JunedConnect/lab-devsecops-project/Section-1-Infrastructure-Provisioning/README.md

 ## Section 1 - Part 2: Access to S3 Buckets
-I updated the Terraform code to enable an EC2 instance to read from and write to the S3 buckets provisioned earlier.
+I updated the Terraform configuration found within the `Code` directory to enable an EC2 instance to read from and write to the S3 buckets provisioned earlier This involved:

-This involved:

 - Creating an IAM role with the required permissions